AssafTzurEl/tzurel.co.il/README.md

 ### Setup notes:

+- If you are using VSCode, you might want to install the [Nunjucks](https://marketplace.visualstudio.com/items?itemName=ronnidc.nunjucks) extension
 - During node.js installation, if you already have Python and VS installed, don't check the Chocolatey box
 - Once you have a folder for the site, open VSCode and continue working with its Terminal pane